aws/aws-cdk/packages/@aws-cdk/cx-api/FEATURE_FLAGS.md

 <!-- END diff -->

-Here is an example of a `cdk.json` file that restores v1 behavior for thesse flags:
+Here is an example of a `cdk.json` file that restores v1 behavior for these flags:

 <!-- BEGIN migratejson -->
 ```json